Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Description and Analysis of the Dataset

 \subsection{Data quality}

 Each survey included $15$ control questions to assess consistency between the participants.
 Additionally, five of these questions were presented twice to evaluate intra-rater consistency.
-In total, $49$ participants scored $6,481$ trajectories.
+In total, $49$ participants scored $6481$ trajectories.

-To ensure data quality, we first discarded ratings from participants who did not answer all control questions.
-For the $34$ remaining participants, we then applied a selection process that considers both intra-rater and inter-rater consistency using the quadratic weighted Cohen's kappa coefficient.
+To ensure data quality, we first discarded ratings from participants who did not answer all control questions, as it would not be possible to analyze their consistency.
+For the $34$ remaining participants, we applied a selection process that considers both intra-rater and inter-rater consistency using the quadratic weighted Cohen's kappa coefficient.
 We define $\mu_{intraH}$ as a high-quality threshold and $\mu_{intraL}$ as a minimum-quality threshold for intra-rater consistency and $\mu_{inter}$ as a minimum threshold for inter-rater consistency.
-The selection consists of the following steps: \begin{enumerate} \item Compute the average score for each control question over the population of raters with an intra-rater consistency greater than $\mu_{intraH}$. \item Discard raters with an intra-rater consistency lower than $\mu_{intraL}$ or an inter-rater consistency lower than $\mu_{inter}$ with respect to the average scores of the control questions. \end{enumerate}
+The selection consists of the following steps: \begin{enumerate} \item Compute the average score for each control question over the population of raters with an intra-rater consistency greater than $\mu_{intraH}$. \item Discard raters with an intra-rater consistency lower than $\mu_{intraL}$ or an inter-rater consistency lower than $\mu_{inter}$ \textit{w.r.t.} the average scores of the control questions. \end{enumerate}

-Combining intra- and inter-rater agreements provides more solid results than a separate selection.
 Due to the limited number of repeated control questions, small variations in the answers of a rater could have a significant impact on their intra-rater agreement~\cite{temel2017samplesize}.
 Thus, an initial selection based only on high intra-rater consistency could result in discarding too many raters.
-Using both coefficients, we can retain raters who align with the group opinion, even with minor inconsistencies in their responses.
+Using both coefficients, we retain raters who generally align with the group opinion, even with minor inconsistencies in their responses.
 This approach improves the overall reliability and representativeness of the data by filtering out erratic and atypical ratings without being excessively restrictive.
 Figure~\ref{fig:consistency-matrix} shows the consistency map of the raters selected following the described procedure, considering values of $0.4$, $0.1$ and $0.2$ for $\mu_{intraH}$, $\mu_{intraL}$ and $\mu_{inter}$, respectively.
+The responses of 8 raters were discarded due to very low intra-rater consistency.
+Additionally, 6 raters presented significant deviations from the mean opinion according to $\mu_{inter}$.
 The resulting set of \textbf{22 raters} yields a \textbf{final dataset of $\textbf{4402}$ scored trajectories}.